dbattulga/flink-composer-api/README.md

 **Response**

-- `404 Not Found` if the device does not exist
+- `404 Not Found` if the job does not exist
 - `200 OK` on success

 ```json